 Beans are another terrific source of fiber, as well as protein, potassium and folate.
-While canned beans are fine, look for those low in sodium.
-And Moore recommends rinsing beans before use, which removes a significant amount of added sodium content.
+While canned beans are fine, look for those with no salt added.
+If you do choose beans with salt added, rinse them before use, which removes a significant amount of sodium.

 Whether you pick strawberries, cranberries, blueberries, raspberries or blackberries, berries in general are wonderful functional foods.
 Not only are they low in calories, their anthocyanin pigments, which give them color, offer health promoting benefits.
 If you can't get fresh berries, frozen unsweetened berries make a fine alternative.